jack4Lindsay/tag/README.md

 - With the addition of coins, a coin box was added to the top right of the screen to show you how many coins you have
 - With the addition of the shop, the save feature has been added!
 Press V to save your information, such as your coins and the skins you have unlocked
 - Added new text to the Show More menu outlining the new things the player can do, and rearranged some of the pop-ups to look smoother with the layout

+3.6:

+- Added 10 new outfits, trolls, chefs, and mad scientists
+- Added an animation for the drop-down alert along with reshaping that alert to look more like other screen boxes
+- Added an animation for when the player gets coins
+- Adjusted the randomization of the map selection from the seed given by the server so that other maps can be selected more often (before it was usually if not always the first map)
+- Another secret...